hydephp/develop/docs/architecture-concepts/autodiscovery.md

 Now that we know the role of the HydeKernel, let's take a look at its lifecycle.
 The kernel is "lazy-booted", meaning that the all the heavy lifting only happens when you actually need it.
-Once booted, the kernel data will stay in memory until the application is terminated.
+Once booted, the kernel data will stay in memory until the console application is terminated.

 The kernel data is primarily stored in three collections that get generated during the kernel's boot process.
-Let's take a look at the kernel's boot method to see how this works.
+Let's take a look at a simplified version of the kernel's boot method to see how this works.

 ```php
 public function boot(): void